lideming/lideming/template.md

 <details>
   <summary><b>"Yuuza"</b></summary>

-When he was asked to name the first admin user of the Operating System, the username:
+When he was asked to name the first user at Windows OOBE:

 > "User" _(English)_
 >